NetserviceLab/threewp_broadcast/readme.txt

 License: GPLv3
 Requires at least: 3.3.1
 Stable tag: trunk
-Tags: broadcast, multipost, share content, duplicate, posts, marketing, threewp, linking, posts, multiple, blogs, sitepress, woocommerce, synchronize, event organiser, acf, all in one calendar, menu, copy menu, duplicate menu
+Tags: broadcast, multipost, sharing, share content, duplicate, posts, marketing, threewp, linking, posts, multiple, blogs, sitepress, woocommerce, synchronize, event organiser, acf, all in one calendar, menu, copy menu, duplicate menu
 Tested up to: 4.0

-Network plugin for PHP v5.4+ to broadcast posts to other blogs in the network.
-Custom post types, taxonomies, and attachments are supported.
+Network content sharing by multiposting between blogs for PHP v5.4+.
+Posts can be linked to each other and updated automatically.

 == Description ==

-Network plugin for PHP v5.4 to broadcast posts to other blogs in the network.
+Network content sharing by multiposting between blogs for PHP v5.4+.
 Broadcast can be used to copy posts to other blogs, link posts between blogs, share content as templates, etc. Broadcastable features include:

 * Parent post links to child posts
 * Posts, pages